5 Things Teachers Want (and Don't)

 Choosing whether or not to drink is a highly personal and sometimes difficult choice, and unless you know the teacher well, skip this gift.
 Also, check your school’s rules - you don’t want them (or you!) to get in trouble for having it on campus, even just for a short time until they take the gift home.
 If you’re sure they drink alcohol, consider a gift card instead to a local store like Total Wine or Bevmo.

 Pro Tip: We CityMoms looooove Naked Wines, a wine subscription service that connects wine lovers with independent winemakers, offering high-quality wines at discounted prices.
-Deal: Get $100 off the first subscription - that’s 6 bottles for only $39.99.
+Deal: Get $100 off the first subscription - that’s up to 60% off per bottle.

 No matter what you choose to gift, thank you for thinking of us, and thank you for entrusting us with your child - we love the connections we build with our students most of all!

 Teachers, did we miss a key school supply or favorite gift?
-Let us know!
+Let us know over on Instagram @thecitymoms

 Stacey Stover